issue

 • Veterinarians

-As with local enforcement, most veterinarians are not trained in investigations involving animal forensics.
+Most veterinarians are not trained in investigations involving animal forensics.
 Skills of veterinarians also vary based on species.
 Many veterinarians throughout Minnesota (and the nation) have chosen not to accept large-scale dog breeders as clients because they do not believe such facilities can provide the proper physical and emotional/behavioral care for each animal.
 (Adequate staffing to address enrichment and socialization needs for each animal every day is often cost-prohibitive; shelters use volunteers to supplement staffing and daily care needs.)

 In a news article (Winona Post 12/23/2015), a breeders' veterinarian (in reference to multiple commercial kennels) was quoted to say: "These animals are healthy.
 Bottom line, they're healthy." and "They are probably the most clean animals in the State of Minnesota."
 When considering these statements one must ask clarifying questions, such as what is meant by "healthy" and "clean."
 Canine health is not simply about cleanliness.
 Example: Is each animal examined and assessed for: